AmpliconSuite/CycleViz/README.md

 # CycleViz
 Visualize outputs of AmpliconReconstructor in Circos-style images.

-Requires matplotlib version 2.0.0 or higher and intervaltree python module.
+Requires python2 and matplotlib version 2.0.0 or higher and intervaltree python module.

 To check your matplotlib version in python, type
 ```